andrew-front-end/rsschool-cv/cv.md

 ## About me:
 - I'm a perfectionist.
 - I know how to love my job and achieve results
+- I am attentive and diligent
+- I want to reach new heights in a new profession after 15 years of working as a musician in a symphonic orchestra
 ## Skills:
 - HTML
 - CSS